 The BSD License, short for Berkeley Software Distribution, is a permissive open source license.
 This license allows you the freedom to use, modify, and distribute the software as long as the copyright and license notice are included in the copy of the software.
-There are many different versions of this license, such as the original, modified, free/simplified, and zero clause BSD license.
+There are many different variants of this license; the most popular is the BSD 3-Clause License (also known as the "New BSD License" or "Modified BSD License").
 The difference between these versions are the number of clauses, or restrictions, included.
 This license is among the most popular permissive open source licenses.

 The GNU General Public License, GPL for short, is the most popular copyleft license for open source.
 The GPL License requires that if you write software using GPL component, you must also release the full source code while giving your users the same rights you received.
 This license was created to protect software from becoming proprietary, or private, which is why many programmers like this license.
 They get the assurance that the restrictions with the GPL License will keep their work free and acknowledged.
 Three versions of the GPL License have been published: GPL v1 (which is no longer widely used), GPL v2, and GPL v3.